 Prior to those two efforts, Firelight showed a really likeable attitude to land back-to back contests at Kempton and Newmarket, finding plenty for pressure to prevail narrowly on both occasions.
 The last of those victories also came on soft ground, and that is a big plus as the majority of her rivals in this are unproven on a testing surface.

-One of them is Queen Of Bermuda, the highest rated in the line up off 102.
+One of them is Queen Of Bermuda, a favourite in our Windsor Castle Stakes betting tips and the highest rated in the line up off 102.
 Firelight is rated just 2lb lower than William Haggas’ filly, so has little to find with that rival.
 So, in a race which is likely to turn into a slog, and where handling underfoot conditions is going to be key, Firelight ticks all the right boxes.
 Thus she rates the standout punt among the Ayr betting tips for September 22.Mud-loving Fire Brigade weighted to strike In the 1m handicap earlier on the card (14:00), Fire Brigade looks weighted to get back to winning ways now that he gets the soft ground conditions that he relishes.
 The Michael Bell trained four-year-old has a 36 per cent strike rate when the mud is flying having won four times and been placed on four occasions from 11 starts on it.

 This son of Firebreak progressed through last season when winning four times, with his last success coming off a rating of 94 at Leicester in October.
 Prior to that, he ran a stormer when sent off a heavily-backed 7/2 joint-favourite and finishing a half-a-length third of 16 to the now 117-rated Addeybb in the Silver Cambridgeshire at Newmarket.